jugacostase/gtdownloader/README.md

 ### conda

-Alternativaly, install gtdownloader from the conda-forge channel by running the following command:
+Alternatively, install gtdownloader from the conda-forge channel by running the following command:

 ```bash
 conda install -c conda-forge gtdownloader